kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## Purpose of Confidentiality

-The purpose of [Confidentiality](#confidentiality) is to protect the company's confidential information, as well as the confidential information entrusted to the company by others.
+The purpose of [Confidentiality](#confidentiality) is to protect the company's confidential information, as well as confidential information entrusted to the company by others.

 ## Confidential Information

 With the exceptions listed in [Not Confidential Information](#not-confidential-information), **Confidential Information** means:

-- all information that the company shares with you during your work for the company
+- all information the company shares with you during your work for the company

 - any information the company shared with you before you started work with the company, as a head start bringing you up to speed for work